common-voice/CorporaCreator/README.rst

         # TODO: Clean up en data
         return sentence

-This method is input the sentence to clean along with the client_id of the contributor who read the sentence.
+This method accepts the sentence to clean along with the client_id of the contributor who read the sentence.
 It then cleans the sentence in a language dependent manner and returns the cleaned sentence.
+For a more complex example of what this could look like, refer to `preprocessors/de.py`.

 If the sentence is not able to be cleaned, e.g. it is so mangled that it is impossible to determine how to correct it to a valid English sentence, this method can return ``None`` or a string containing only whitespace to indicate the sentence was invalid to begin with.